Robust Subspace Clustering via Thresholding: Numerical results

 We finally apply TSC to the problem of clustering images of faces taken under varying illumination conditions.
 The motivation for applying TSC to this problem stems from the insight that the vectorized images of a given face taken under varying illumination conditions lie approximately in a 9-dimensional linear subspace \cite{basri_lambertian_2003}.
 Each 9-dimensional subspace $\cS_\l$ would then contain the images corresponding to a given person.

 We work with the extended Yale Face Database B \cite{georghiades_illumination_2001,lee_acquiring_2005}, which contains $192 \times 168$ pixel images of 38 persons, each taken under 64 different illumination conditions.
-To be able to compare our results to those reported in \cite{elhamifar_sparse_2013} for SSC, SCC, Local Subspace Affinity (LSA) \cite{yan_general_2006}, and LatLRR \cite{liu_latent_2011}, we apply TSC to exactly the same data sets as used in \cite[Sec.~7.2]{elhamifar_sparse_2013}.
-The averages of the CE we obtain for $L =2,3,5,8,10$ subjects are $12.42\%, 19.85\%, 29.17\%, 36.84\%, 39.84\%$, respectively.
-Comparing these results to \cite[Table 5]{elhamifar_sparse_2013} shows that TSC performs better than LSA and SCC, but worse than LRR, LatLRR, and SSC, with the latter exhibiting the best performance in the group LSC, SCC, LRR, LatLRR, TSC, SSC.
+To be able to compare our results to those reported in \cite{elhamifar_sparse_2013} for SSC, SCC, Local Subspace Affinity (LSA) \cite{yan_general_2006}, Low-Rank Subspace Clustering (LRSC) \cite{favaro_closed_2011}, and LatLRR \cite{liu_latent_2011}, we apply TSC to exactly the same data sets as used in \cite[Sec.~7.2]{elhamifar_sparse_2013}.
+The averages of the CE and the FDE we obtain for $L =2,3,5,8,10$ subjects are reported in Table \ref{tab:faces}, along with the values from \cite[Table 5]{elhamifar_sparse_2013}.
+Comparing these results to \cite[Table 5]{elhamifar_sparse_2013} shows that TSC performs better than LSA and SCC, but worse than LRR, LatLRR, LRSC, and SSC, with the latter exhibiting the best performance in the group LSC, SCC, LRR, LatLRR, LRSC, TSC, SSC.

-As pointed out in \cite[Section~3.3]{zhang_hybrid_2012} the subspaces corresponding to different persons are extremely close to each other, which renders the clustering problem hard.
+As pointed out in \cite[Section~3.3]{zhang_hybrid_2012} the subspaces corresponding to different persons are extremely close to each other, which renders the corresponding clustering problem hard.
 Discrimination between the clusters (and hence persons) can be improved through preprocessing of the data set as described in \cite[Section~3.3]{zhang_hybrid_2012}.
 Specifically, the preprocessed data set $\tilde \X$ is obtained by removing the first two principal components of $\mX$, where $\mX$ is the matrix whose columns are the data points in $\X$, and taking the points in $\tilde \X$ as the columns of the resulting matrix.
-We apply TSC with preprocessing to the same data sets as used in \cite{elhamifar_sparse_2013} and get $8.06\%, 9\%, 10.14\%, 12.58\%, 17.86\%$ as the corresponding averages of the CE for $L = 2,3,5,8,10$, respectively.
-Comparing these results to \cite[Table 5]{elhamifar_sparse_2013}, we can see that TSC with preprocessing performs better than LSA, SCC and LRR for the raw data, but worse than LatLRR for $L = 2,3,5$ and SSC for all $L$ considered, in all cases applied to the raw data.
-We note that TSC with preprocessing remains computationally less demanding than the other algorithms without preprocessing considered here.
+We applied TSC with preprocessing to the same data sets as used in \cite{elhamifar_sparse_2013}.
+Comparing the corresponding results, summarized in the first four rows in Table \ref{tab:faces}, to the results reported in \cite[Table 5]{elhamifar_sparse_2013}, and reproduced in our Table \ref{tab:faces}, for completeness, we can see that TSC with preprocessing performs better than LSA, SCC, and LRR applied to the raw data, but worse than LatLRR for $L = 2,3,5$, LRSC for $L=2,3$, and SSC for all $L$ considered, in all cases applied to the raw data.
+We note that TSC with preprocessing remains computationally less demanding than the other algorithms without preprocessing.